Revisiting critical orbits of test particles traveling in a black hole background: Charged particles traveling in a Kerr-Newman space-time

 \subsection{Timelike wordline}

-For timelike critical orbits, the difficulty of analytical calculations increases rapidly.
-Due to the additional parameters, the expressions involved in analytical computations become highly complex.
+For timelike critical orbits, analytical calculations become increasingly challenging.
+Owing to the additional parameters, the expressions involved in such computations are highly complex.
 We begin by examining the case of a triple root.
-Directly solving the system of equations $R=0$, $R'=0$, and $R''=0$ is difficult.
-We can only solve each equation individually.
-One can rewrite $R''=0$ as
+Solving the system $R=0$, $R'=0$, and $R''=0$ directly is difficult, so we can only solve each equation individually.
+We can rewrite $R''=0$ as

 and obtains

 Eliminating $\eta$ in $R'=0$, one obtains

 Thus, we obtain